 Many OTC drugs are habit-forming, meaning addictive in nature.
 If you take larger doses than recommended, or use the medicine when you don’t have symptoms of the illness it treats, you risk OTC drug addiction.

 Abusing OTC drugs also leads to tolerance, physical dependence and withdrawal symptoms when you stop using the drug.
 The withdrawal symptoms trap you in a cycle of needing the OTC medication just to function normally.
 The only way out of the cycle is through quality drug addiction treatment programs.
 You may also need dual diagnosis treatment for the root causes of your self-medication, such as anxiety, depression, PTSD, or schizophrenia.

 Even though one type of medication is in an aisle while the other is behind a counter, both addictions require the same levels of care.
 You need a quality program for your substance use disorder treatment, including:

-- Residential treatment, PHP and IOP programs
+- PHP and IOP programs

 - Individual therapy, group therapy, and family counseling